Syntax

 - `sqlselect`: SQL select query.

 - `sqlcreatetable`: SQL create table statement.
-The table name can be specified by specifying a value for 'tablename'.
+The table name can be specified by specifying a value for `TABLE-NAME-FOR-SQL`.

 The `csv`, `tsv` and `text` output formats allow specification of separator and quoting behaviour: